 They were ten minutes into the first round, but Bendetto couldn’t focus on the game.

 Recently, their decoy warehouses had been under fire, meaning someone—probably Fortuna or Agape—was trying to send a message.
 Campanas had been seen leaving the scene of the attacks, which was contradictory to the message being sent out: danger from outside the city.

 Abruptly, one of Bendetto’s men approached him from behind and whispered into his ear, “Boss, they’ve found Etoile.”

-Etoile was one of their lower-tier executives who had disappeared around the same time that Agape had.
+Etoile was one of their lower-tier executives who’d disappeared around the same time Agape had.
 Had the Campanas released him?
 Why?